SciCompMod/memilio/.github/pull_request_template.md

 ## Merge Request - Guideline Checklist

-Please check our [git workflow](https://github.com/DLR-SC/memilio/wiki/git-workflow) and use the **draft** feature before a Pull Request if it's not ready to review.
+Please check our [git workflow](https://github.com/DLR-SC/memilio/wiki/git-workflow).
+Use the **draft** feature if the Pull Request is not yet ready to review.

 ### Checks by code author